Different Mechanical Seal Types for Centrifugal Pumps

 Balanced mechanical seals are particularly suited to higher operating pressures, typically above 200 PSIG.
 They are also a good choice when handling liquids with low lubricity and higher volatility.

 Unbalanced mechanical seal types are commonly employed as a more economical option to the more complex balance seal.
-Unbalanced seals may also exhibit less product leakage due to tighter control of the face film, but as a result can exhibit much lower mean time between failure.
-Unbalanced seals are not recommended for high pressure or most hydrocarbon applications.
+Unbalanced seals may also exhibit less product leakage due to tighter control of the face film, but as a result, they can exhibit much lower mean time between failure.
+Unbalanced seals are not recommended for high-pressure or most hydrocarbon applications.

 Both pusher and non-pusher designs are available in balanced and unbalanced configurations.

 Conventional seals are typically lower cost and often installed on general service equipment.
-These seals require higher operator skill to service as they installed as individual components.
+These seals are installed directly into the pump’s stuffing box as individual components, requiring higher operator skill to service.

-Cartridge type mechanical seals incorporate all of the seal elements into a single assembly.
-This dramatically reduces the potential for assembly error and the time require for seal replacements.
-Learn more about the difference between cartridge and non-cartridge mechanical seals today.
+Cartridge-type mechanical seals incorporate all of the seal elements into a single assembly that is self contained, pre-loaded and ready to install without any measurements required.
+This dramatically reduces the potential for assembly error and the time required for seal replacements.
+Learn more about the difference between cartridge and non-cartridge mechanical seals here.

 Key Considerations When Choosing Different Types of Mechanical Seals for Pumps

-When deciding on the type of seal system for a centrifugal pump, operators must choose according to their unique application.
-Failure to select the proper seal type can lead to loss of pump integrity, breakdowns and costly repairs.
+When deciding on the type of seal system for a centrifugal pump, operators must choose according to their unique demanding applications.
+Failure to select the proper seal type can lead to loss of containment integrity, breakdowns and costly repairs.
 To avoid these undesirable results, all operators must consider the following factors before deciding.

 Type of Fluid to Be Pumped